Skip to content

 Common Causes of This Error

-The Verified Solution: One Terminal Command
+The One-Line Fix: One Terminal Command

 Step 1: Open Terminal (Applications → Utilities → Terminal)